aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 I also read over the thing from Niamh again and sent in some important edits!
 A productive day, even if it did end up taking one of the last precious sunny weekend days.

+**Monday, October 14th**

+Got some important notes back!
+First, from Chelsea - she won't be able to read my drafts until mid-November.
+Not optimal, but I'll wait to hear from Steven on how that impacts my timeline.

+I also heard back from AFS w/r/t my chapter - they loved it, and said it was OK for me to share more widely!
+Very excited to do so if/when I choose.

+Most of today was meetings.
+DEI interview (not eligible for the position sadly) -> FISH 250 meeting -> lab meeting -> queer group meeting -> office hours -> SAFS Cafe!

+Didn't have a ton of time to do other tasks, but in my free time, I addressed a few of the edits on the sequencing paper and applied for a job (IOOS).

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting
+- Edits on sequencing paper
+- Breakout sesh plans for oSTEM